Bruno Blum: 2020s

 Blum also translated bluesman Robert Johnson's award-winning biography Up Jumped the Devil in 2020.
 He published two vegan humor, cartoon books, showing once again an ability to deal with entirely different subjects.
 On a different note, his major history book of 2021 Les Musiques des Caraïbes echoes his fine African-American cults-inspired Culte album, which was recorded in several African countries, Yemen, Jamaica and France.
 A Caribbean music anthology also entitled Les Musiques des Caraïbes was awarded a Prix de l'Académie Charles Cros in 2021.

-The covid crisis inspired Blum to publish a humorous cartoon book in which he condemns a totalitarian, downward slide that has also led him to move to the countryside in the South West of France.
+A new album entitled Le Cœur à gauche, le fric à droite (partially recorded in Jamaica on the Marilou Reggae sessions with Horsemouth Wallace and Flabba Holt) was released on bandcamp.com.
+It includes music recorded with Coxsone Dodd, Flabba Holt, Sticky, Chico Chin and Horsemouth Wallace, The Wailers and Sly & Robbie in Jamaica, and Manu Dibango's musicians in Cameroon as well as some French musicians in Paris.